 - 1. Complete the change of major form, including obtaining all required signatures.
-Students may be required to meet additional admission criteria for the new major. - 2.
-Return the completed form and all supporting documentation to the Office of Admissions and Records for processing.
+Students may be required to meet additional admission criteria for the new major.
+In addition, students receiving Financial Aid will be asked to complete additional paperwork. - 2.
+Return the completed form and all supporting documentation to the Office of the Registrar for processing.